mbdmitchell/mbdmitchell/README.md

-- 👋 Hi, I’m @mbdmitchell
-- 👀 I’m learning web development for fun
+- 👋  Hi, I’m @mbdmitchell.
+I’m learning web development and Python for fun.
-- 🌱 I’m currently learning how to use Git
 - 📫  Reach me at @duckDoesCode on Twitter